pulumi/docs/reference/pkg/nodejs/@pulumi/aws/lambda/index.md

 <a class="pdoc-member-name" href="https://github.com/pulumi/pulumi-aws/blob/master/sdk/nodejs/lambda/eventSourceMapping.ts#L12">class EventSourceMapping</a>
 </h2>

 Provides a Lambda event source mapping.
-This allows Lambda functions to get events from Kinesis and DynamoDB.
+This allows Lambda functions to get events from Kinesis, DynamoDB and SQS

 For information about Lambda and how to use it, see [What is AWS Lambda?][1]
 For information about event source mappings, see [CreateEventSourceMapping][2] in the API docs.